L

 Long-Haired vs. Short-Haired

 The long-haired Rottweiler is the same as the short-haired Rottweiler in every respect except for its longer hair.
 Unfortunately, because short hair is an important part of the breed standard, the long-haired dog isn’t normally accepted as a “true” Rottweiler.
 Many breeders do not favor them at all and won’t sell them, so they’re quite rare.
-A long-haired Rottweiler will sometimes still arise because of a genetic change; it’s also produced when two long-haired parents breed together.
+A long-haired Rottweiler can arise when both parents carry the recessive gene for long hair; breeding two long-haired parents together will always produce long-haired offspring.

 There’s a common misconception that the long-haired version is a mix, but it’s not.
 This is a purebred Rottweiler, just with longer hair.
 No other breeds are mixed in.